We Can Build a Greener Future Through Banking

 - Select a bank that invests in doing good.
 Values-based banks demonstrate that a bank can generate positive social and environmental impact while remaining financially sustainable.

 - Encourage friends and family to put their money to good use.
 Let them know that where they bank matters—their money can be used to help, or harm.
-Beneficial State has resources here, and Stop the Money Pipeline has a useful checklist, as well.
+Beneficial State Bank has resources on how to move your money, and Stop the Money Pipeline has a useful checklist, as well.

 Stemming the impacts of climate change will require collective action from all of us.
 It’s a daunting challenge, but through the force of our votes, our actions, and our money, we can bank with purpose and build a greener future together.